andyst-dev/cpp_part2-42/README.md

 ### cpp09
 This module focuses on practical STL-based programs.
-It uses standard containers to solve small real problems around parsing, evaluation, and performance comparison.
+It uses standard containers to solve small real problems around parsing, evaluation and performance comparison.

 Included exercises:
 - `ex00` — `btc`: bitcoin exchange value lookup from a CSV database